 Understanding typical obstacles helps prepare better for the application process:

-Pro Tip: "Schedule your appointment for early morning sessions when visa officers are typically more focused and processing is faster"
+Pro Tip: "Schedule your appointment for early morning sessions when visa officers are typically more focused and processing is faster."

 Frequently asked questions